-- (1) The following requirements shall be met in order for a humane society or animal control agency to be registered or regis-tration renewed to allow the purchase, possession and administration of sodium pentobarbital for euthanizing injured, sick, homeless or unwanted domestic pets and other animals: - (a) Storage.
+- (1) The following requirements shall be met in order for a humane society or animal control agency to be registered or registration renewed to allow the purchase, possession and administration of sodium pentobarbital for euthanizing injured, sick, homeless or unwanted domestic pets and other animals: - (a) Storage.
 All supplies of sodium pentobarbital shall be kept in a locked cabinet.
-An assigned person designated in writing shall be responsible for the security of the sodium pentobarbital.
-Such designated person shall allow withdrawal of the drug only to a person certified by the Oregon State Veterinary Medical Examining Board to administer sodium pentobarbital; - (b) Records.
-The following records shall be made at the time of the occurrence and shall be maintained for a minimum of three years, available for inspection by the Board of Pharmacy and its agents: - (A) A record of the withdrawal of sodium pentobarbital, signed by the person who takes possession of the sodium pentobarbital for administration; - (B) A record of the weight, species of animal and dosage administered for euthanasia signed by the person who administers the drug and by the designated person responsible for security; - (C) A record of all wastage signed by the person administering the drug and the designated person responsible for security; and - (D) A weekly record of verification of the stock on hand, minus the amounts withdrawn for administration, signed by the designated person responsible for security; - (E) A record of disposal of any expired or unwanted sodium pentobarbital.
+An assigned licensed veterinarian designated in writing shall be responsible for the security of the sodium pentobarbital and for the training of individuals who will administer the drug.
+Such designated licensed veterinarian shall allow withdrawal of the drug only to a person; who has been appropriately trained. - (b) Records.
+The following records shall be made at the time of the occurrence and shall be maintained for a minimum of three years, available for inspection by the Board of Pharmacy and its agents: - (A) A record of the withdrawal of sodium pentobarbital, signed by the person who takes possession of the sodium pentobarbital for administration; - (B) A record of the weight, species of animal and dosage administered for euthanasia signed by the person who administers the drug and by the designated person responsible for security; - C) A record of all wastage signed by the person administering the drug and the designated person responsible for security; and - (D) A weekly record of verification of the stock on hand, minus the amounts withdrawn for administration, signed by the designated person responsible for security; - (E) A record of disposal of any expired or unwanted sodium pentobarbital.
 Disposal shall be in a conformance with 21 CFR 1307.21. - (c) Audits.
-The registrant shall submit to random audits of records and analysis of prepared solutions by the State Board of Pharmacy or its agents. - (2) The fee for registration shall be \$25, paid annually by December 31 of each year. - (3) The Board will suspend or revoke the registration of any humane society or animal control agency which allows a person to administer sodium pentobarbital who is not certified by the Oregon State Veterinary Medical Examining Board to administer such drug.
+The registrant shall submit to random audits of records and analysis of prepared solutions by the State Board of Pharmacy or its agents. - (d) Personnel.
+A minimum of two persons shall be required for any IV injection.
+One person shall be appropriately trained in all aspects of animal euthanasia and the other person(s) shall be a handler.
+The handler(s) should be trained in human safety and animal handling techniques.

+- (2) The fee for registration shall be \$50, paid annually by December 31 of each year. - (3) The Board will suspend or revoke the registration of any humane society or animal control agency which allows a person to administer sodium pentobarbital who has not completed appropriate training as dictated in these rules.

 Stat.
-Auth.: ORS 475 & 689 Stats.
-Implemented:
+Auth.: ORS 475 & 689.205

-Hist.:1PB 2-1984, f. & ef.
+Stats.
+Implemented: ORS 689.151 & 689.155 Hist.: 1PB 2-1984, f. & ef.
 3-7-84; PB 9-1990, f. & cert. ef.
 12-5-90; PB 5-1991, f. & cert. ef.
-9-19-91
+9-19-91; BP 6-2011(Temp), f.
+10-20-11, cert. ef.
+10-31-11 thru 4-27-12